Sign In / Sign Out

-The Bachelor of Science in Criminology and Criminal Justice is offered in person or online.
+The bachelor of science in criminology and criminal justice is offered in person (Downtown Phoenix, Havasu, West, Yuma) or online.
 This program introduces students to the fundamental foundations in criminal justice and criminology by preparing students to think critically, contribute to society and enhance public safety.
 Opportunities for graduates include: working at the local, state or federal level as a practitioner or continuing their studies in graduate programs in criminal justice, criminology, law or related fields.

-The Bachelor of Science Degree in Criminal Justice is an 120 credit hour program.
+The bachelor of science degree in criminal justice is a 120 credit hour program.
 To earn this degree, all students must successfully complete the following courses:

 **important note: 18 hours of upper division criminal justice courses are required